stonefishy/stonefishy.github.io/source/_posts/2025-02-24-Conversational-RAG-Chatbot-Converting-PDF-Document-to-Vector.md

 {% image /assets/images/ai-ml/faiss-wix-merged-index.png %}

 Next step, we will build a WiX chatbot which loading this `FAISS` index and passing the question and retrieving the relevant documents from the index.
-For the entire code, you can check the github https://github.com/stonefishy/WiX5-chatbot to see the entire code.
+For the entire code, you can check the github [GitHub repository](https://github.com/stonefishy/converstional-rag-chatbot) to see the entire code.